mybest

 Amount30 oz.

 Stumptown Coffee Roasters' Holler Mountain Ground Coffee is a light roast, blending beans from Central and South America and East Africa.
-It's described as having a creamy caramel aroma with flavors of citrus and berry jam.
-When enjoyed black, you'll taste the citrus flavor as promised, along with something akin to cherry tomatoes.
-There's almost no bitterness, and the fruity, bright acidity is the dominant impression.
+It offers a creamy, caramel aroma with notes of citrus and berry jam.
+When consumed black, drinkers will notice a prominent citrusy flavor along with a taste akin to cherry tomatoes.
+There's almost no bitterness, and the fruity, bright acidity leaves a lasting impression

-The coffee is also on the lighter side in terms of concentration, so it won't be the best choice for those who prefer a stronger bitterness.
-As a café au lait, the coffee's flavor is overshadowed by the milk, throwing off the balance.
+This ground coffee is on the lighter side in terms of concentration, so it won't be the best choice for those who prefer a stronger bitterness.
+As a café au lait, its flavor is overshadowed by the milk, throwing off the balance.
 Testers noted that they could hardly taste the coffee, commenting that it was more like milk with a tinge of acidity.

 Content volume0.75 lb.